isomerpages/cris-corp/news-and-events/media-releases/_posts/2022-04-06-post-Launch of a New National Consortium to Advance Clinical Research and Innovation for Singapore.md

 and aligned to the needs of Singapore patients, healthcare system and researchers, and build long-term sustainability for these efforts,” said&nbsp;Dr Danny Soon, Chief Executive Officer of CRIS and Executive Director of SCRI.&nbsp;</p>
-<p>At the CRIS official launch ceremony held on 6 April 2022, two of CRIS’s
+<p>At the CRIS official launch ceremony held on 6 April 2022, two of CRIS’
 initiatives – ACTRIS and SCRI – announced the following partnerships:&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>